-development of a framework and roadmaps for the harmonized and coordinated development of multimedia telecommunication standardization over wired and wireless networks to provide guidance across all ITU-T and ITU-R study groups (in particular ITU-T Study Group 9 and ITU-R Study Group 6), and in close cooperation with other regional and international standards-development organizations (SDO) and industry forums; these studies will include mobility, IP and interactive broadcasting aspects; close cooperation between ITU-T and ITU-R is encouraged at all levels;

-development and maintenance of a database of existing and planned multimedia standards;

-development of multimedia end-to-end architectures, including home network environments (HNE) and vehicle gateway for intelligent transport system (ITS);
+terminology for various multimedia services;

 operation of multimedia systems and applications, including interoperability, scalability and interworking over different networks;

+ubiquitous multimedia services and applications;

+multimedia aspects of digital services;

+multimedia systems and services accessibility for digital inclusion;

+development of multimedia end-to-end architectures, including vehicle gateway for intelligent transport system (ITS);

-high-layer protocols and middleware for multimedia systems and applications, including Internet Protocol television (IPTV), digital signage, ubiquitous multimedia applications and services for future networks;
+high-layer protocols and middleware for multimedia systems and applications, including IP-based television services (managed and non-managed networks), Internet-based streaming media services and digital signage;

-media coding and signal processing;
+media and signal coding;

 multimedia and multimode terminals;

+human-machine interaction;

 signal processing network equipment and terminals, gateway implementations, and characteristics;

 quality of service (QoS), quality of experience (QoE) and end-to-end performance in multimedia systems;

-terminology for various multimedia services;

 security of multimedia systems and services;

-accessibility to multimedia systems and services for persons with disabilities;

-ubiquitous multimedia applications;

-multimedia aspects of e-services,
+multimedia aspects of distributed ledger technologies and its applications

-studies on appropriate character sets, especially for non-Latin scripts and languages.
+digital multimedia services and applications in various vertical industries;

+AI-enabled multimedia applications

+In developing its studies, SG16 will take into consideration societal and ethical aspects of intelligent applications.

+ITU-T SG16 will work collaboratively with all stakeholders working in the standardization areas under ITU-T SG16, in particular with ITU-T SG2, SG9, SG12 and SG20 and other ITU SGs, other UN agencies, ISO, IEC, industry forums and consortia, and regional and international standards-development organizations (SDO).

 ITU-T Study Group 17

-ITU-T Study Group 17 is responsible for building confidence and security in the use of information and communication technologies (ICT).
-This includes studies relating to security, including cybersecurity, countering spam and identity management.
-It also includes security architecture and framework, security management, protection of personally identifiable information (PII), and security of applications and services for the Internet of things (IoT), smart grid, smartphone, software-defined networking (SDN), Internet protocol television (IPTV), web services, social network, cloud computing, mobile financial system and telebiometrics.
+ITU-T Study Group 17 is responsible for developing key technical Recommendations in supporting building confidence and security in the use of information and communication technologies (ICT).

+To this end this includes studies relating to security, including cybersecurity, countering spam and identity management.
+It also includes security architecture and framework, security management, and security of networks, applications and services such as the Internet of things (IoT), intelligent transport system, secure application services, social network, cloud computing, distributed ledger technology, and telebiometrics.
 Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems, and for conformance testing to improve quality of Recommendations.

+ITU-T Study Group 17’s role is to provide technical solutions for addressing security for ICTs and ensuring security by ICTs.
+Especially, studies on security for new emerging areas, such as security for IMT2020/5G and beyond, Internet of Things (IoT), smart cities, distributed ledger technologies (DLT), Big data analytics, intelligent transport system, security aspects related to AI, and Quantum related technologies, are focused.
+Its study areas also include the management of personally identifiable information (PII) such as technical and operational aspects of data protection with respect to ensuring confidentiality, integrity, and availability of PII.

-In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as security architecture and frameworks; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII; and countering spam by technical means.
-Furthermore, Study Group 17 provides overall coordination of security work in ITU-T
+In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as security architecture and frameworks; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII such as technical and operational aspects of data protection; and countering spam by technical means.

+Study Group 17 provides overall coordination of security work in ITU-T in its capacity as lead study group on security, on identity management, and on languages and description techniques.

-In addition, Study Group 17 is responsible for developing the core Recommendations on security aspects of applications and services in the areas of IPTV, smart grid, IoT, SDN, social network, cloud computing, big data analytics, smartphone, mobile financial system and telebiometrics.
+In addition, Study Group 17 is responsible for developing the core Recommendations on security for distributed ledger technologies, security for intelligent transport system, security aspects of applications and services in the areas of IPTV, various kinds of networks including IMT2020/5G and beyond, smart grid, industrial control system (ICS), supply chains, IoT and smart cities, SDN, NFV, social network, cloud computing, big data analytics, smartphone, digital financial system and telebiometrics.